DF-Wiki/DF-Wiki/README.md

 DF-Wiki
 =======

-Public settings and issue tracker for the DF wiki
+Issue tracker for the DF wiki

+See https://github.com/DF-Wiki for a full list of DF Wiki repos